brightly-salty/qbcanon/arts-humanities/humanities/thought/psychology.md

 Pavlov's dogs

 - First to study the ways in which unconditioned and neutral stimuli could be linked together through repetition to produce a conditioned response
-- Noticed his dogs began to salivate as soon as they saw the lab assistant who normally fed them - “psychic secretion”
+- Noticed his dogs began to salivate as soon as they saw the lab assistant who normally fed them - "psychic secretion"
 - Produced the sound of metronome (not bell) and then presented food to the dogs
 - Dogs were trained to salivate whenever they heard the metronome/bell
 - "Conditional reflex"